- Post-conviction DNA testing in Massachusetts: "Failing the Test"

 The Justice Brandeis Law Project has benefited from the expertise of Dick Lehr, Visiting Journalist-in-Residence in 2007 and Pamela Cytrynbaum, who acted as assistant director for the Institute from 2005-2007.

-Using time- and resource-intensive techniques, we dig into the facts of such cases, including examining reams of court documents and police records; reconstructing the crime scene and timeline; and interviewing or re-interviewing witnesses.
+Together, the JBLP team digs into the facts of these cases, including finding and examining reams of court documents and police records; reconstructing the crime scene and timeline; locating, interviewing, or re-interviewing witnesses; and consulting experts in particular aspects of a given case.

 In the United States:

-- In 43% of the first 251 DNA exoneration cases, the real perpetrator of the crime was identified after the wrong person served prison time for it—and after those real perpetrators committed at least 72 more violent crimes before being caught (Innocence Project correspondence, March 2010).
+• What happens to the crime’s actual perpetrator?
+They keep raping or murdering.
+In almost half of the first 251 DNA exoneration cases—43 percent—authorities found the real perpetrator of the crime after the wrong person served prison time for it.
+Those actual perpetrators committed at least 72 more violent crimes before being caught.

-- 34 individuals have been exonerated in Massachusetts; 9 of them were exonerated by DNA evidence and the remaining 24 were freed by other means.
+Nine of those were exonerated by DNA evidence.
+The remaining 31 were freed by other means.